Ku-ring-gai's Built Heritage

 Have you ever thought about the history of your house, or that of an ancestor?
 Or noticed a property near you and wondered about its past?

-‘Built heritage’ is the physical evidence of our cultural development.
+‘Built Heritage’ (or property history) is the physical evidence of our cultural development.
 Within our urban and regional neighbourhoods it is a key to the understanding of our shared history.
 It helps us understand where we came from, who we are today, and it allows us to maintain a link with the past.

-Built heritage not only includes properties that have already been heritage listed, but research of the history of all buildings and the land on which they are built.
+Importantly, Built Heritage not only includes properties that have been heritage listed, but research of the history of all buildings and the land on which they are built.
 This, of course, also includes research into the people who lived in those homes, and local history.

 Ku-ring-gai Historical Society has a vast range of resources to assist in this research, including: